 - sore throat

-Though in past years the measles virus was rare due to vaccines, it’s becoming more common as more people are not vaccinated against it.
-Once infected, a person usually takes 7-14 days to show any symptoms and so the virus is incredibly infectious as it spreads when the person doesn’t yet know they’re sick.
-After 2-3 days of several symptoms including a runny nose, cough, red, watery eyes, and a fever, white spots appear in the mouth.
-After 3-5 days more, an angry rash appears near the head and quickly makes its way down to the feet.
-A list of symptoms include:
+Though the measles virus was considered to be rare due to vaccines in past years, it’s becoming more common as fewer people are getting vaccinated for it.
+Once infected, a person usually takes 7-14 days to show any symptoms.
+Because people can spread the virus before they know they’re sick, it is incredibly infectious.
+The first 1-2 days of symptoms typically include a runny nose, cough, fever, and red and/or watery eyes.
+After 2-3 days, white spots appear in the mouth.
+After 3-5 more days, an angry rash appears near the head and quickly makes its way down to the feet.

 - stomach pain

-Extremely contagious and not treatable, symptoms suddenly appear 12-48 hours after a person has been exposed and lasts for 24-72 hours.
-Due to the vomiting and diarrhea, the greatest threat of norovirus is dehydration and so someone who has come down with the disease needs to drink a lot of liquids and get plenty of rest.
-Unlike the flu, there is no vaccine and so prevention is the best form of defense.
+Extremely contagious and not treatable, symptoms suddenly appear 12-48 hours after a person has been exposed and last for 24-72 hours.
+Due to vomiting and diarrhea, the greatest threat of norovirus is dehydration.
+Someone who has come down with the disease needs to drink a lot of liquids and get a lot of rest.
+Unlike the flu, there is no vaccine for the norovirus, making prevention the best form of defense.

 Don’t Clean the Area Yourself!

 Whenever infectious diseases are present, it is of the utmost importance to protect everyone who comes into contact with the area.
-Even with regular household cleaners properly applied, bacteria and viruses can still survive for weeks and months to come and you will be held liable for anyone who becomes sick in the future.
-By having professional infectious disease cleanup, you can protect not only your staff, loved ones, and students, but you can also protect yourself from any and all liability.
-With Georgia Clean, no area is missed when cleaning up after these dangerous and infectious diseases for we use industrial grade cleaners and professional equipment to make sure all the bacteria or viruses are gone.
+Even after regular household cleaners are used, bacteria and viruses can still survive for weeks and months and you may be held liable for anyone who becomes sick in the future.
+By having professional infectious disease cleanup, you can protect not only your staff, loved ones, and students, but you can also protect yourself from any liability, whether legal or personal.
+With Georgia Clean, no area is missed when cleaning up after these dangerous and infectious diseases.
+We use industrial-grade cleaners and professional equipment to make sure all the bacteria or viruses are gone.